-Sara Jordenö, born 1974 in Robertsfors, Sweden, is a NYC-based documentary filmmaker, visual artist, researcher and educator, whose projects often concern communities facing different types of marginalization.
-Her work is informed by discussions around authorship andagency, and resides in the crossing points of site-specific and participatory art and documentary cinema.
-Jordenö’s longitudinal projects often engage with a specific site or community.
-In the process of making these works, she has collaborated with (and at times shared authorship with) sociologists, activists, community organizers and members of the communities that she investigates.
-Part of an international network of filmmakers, academics and community organizers working and thinking around hidden populations, Jordenö’s work is disseminated both in social sciences, contemporary art and film.
+Sara Jordenö is a documentary filmmaker, visual artist, researcher and educator, whose work resides in the intersection of site-specific and participatory art, ethnography and documentary cinema.
+Jordenö’s longitudinal projects often engage with groups and communities facing different types of marginalization.
+Part of an international network of filmmakers, academics and community-organizers working and thinking around hidden populations, Jordenö’s work is disseminated both in social sciences, contemporary art and film.

-For information about the KIKI, please visit kikimovie.com
+For more information about the feature documentary KIKI, please visit kikimovie.com

 For more information about FringeField, please visit fringefield.org